-They have either been arguing uncontrollably, been distant and avoidant or perhaps just tired and bored with their relationship.
+They have either been arguing uncontrollably, been distant and withdrawn or perhaps just tired and bored with their relationship.

 They may have discussed divorce or even threatened it.
 One of the partners may have already moved out or spent some time away at a friend or relative.
 This is generally explained away as an attempt to get some space or provide temporary relief from conflict.

 If there are children, the couple is torn, understandably, with the possibility of breaking up the family or living in a tense, unloving, perhaps even angry or hostile relationship with their spouse.

 Under these very uncomfortable circumstances divorce begins to look like a good option.
 In fact, truth be told, it is sometimes the best option…but certainly NOT most of the time!

 Most of the time getting divorced ends up having major negative consequences for every member of the family and does not bode well for either partner.
 For example statistics show that remarriages have a higher divorce rate than first marriages.
 Moreover when there are children in a remarriage there is an even higher rate of divorce!

 Making your marriage work better for the two of you may be difficult but it does have its rewards.
 Marital conflict can be a mess.
 But it can also be changed.

 OK, so you are fed up and disgusted with your partner and think that your only way out is to get a divorce.
 Maybe you’re right… but then maybe you’re not.
 Divorce is a big deal and should be treated that way.